iamjaeeuncho/iamjaeeuncho/README.md

   <p>📫 Let's Connect!</p>
   <ul>
     <li>
-      I'm always open to new opportunities and collaborations, so feel free to connect with me! 😊
+      I'm always open to new challenges and collaborations, so feel free to connect with me! 😊
     </li>
     <li>
       Feel free to explore my work on GitHub (github.com/iamjaeeuncho) and visit my blog (iamjaeeuncho.github.io) for more insights.